-A long long time ago (okay not so long ago, more like two short months ago), I had a little visit to ICU.
+A long long time ago (okay not so long ago, more like two short months ago), I had a little visit to ICU and my first experience of morphine.
 It wasn’t a long visit (only ten days) and nothing much can be recorded from my time there, with the exception of a little near death experience, lots of pain and even more hard core drugs!

 I say hardcore drugs because until my visit to ICU, I have nothing to compare the experience to.
 I am by no means the kind of person who experiments with drugs.
 I’m WAY too much of a control freak you see.
 So here begins my tale of wonder and magic and absolutely horrendous terror!!

 My wounds were serious (huge wound into my body cavity), my pain even more serious!
 I had an epidural for the first part but when that wore off holy hell was the pain severe!
 Enter Mr Morphine!

 One of the days that my mother was visiting, I INSISTED that there was a man climbing scaffolding behind her in my little ICU glass box.
 In spite of being told there was no one there – I kept harping on and on and on about the damn man on the scaffolding.
 Okay, not the end of the world. (but I swear he was)